 Here is what we know about Coronavirus transmission

 There is still a lot we need to learn about COVID-19.
 The CDC publishes regularly an update on this.
 The virus often affects the respiratory tract leading to lung infection (pneumonia).
 It can be spread from person-to-person, mainly via respiratory droplets produced when an infected person coughs or sneezes, similar to how influenza and other respiratory pathogens spread.
 The spread of SARS and MERS between people has generally occurred between close contacts.
-While person-to-person transmission usually occurs when someone has symptoms, reports indicate that nCoV transmission can also happen from a person without symptoms.
+While person-to-person transmission usually occurs when someone has symptoms, reports indicate that COVID-19 transmission often hapspens from a person without symptoms.

 How easily can COVID-19 be spread?

-For confirmed COVID-19 infections, reported illnesses have ranged from people being mildly sick to people being severely ill and dying.
+For confirmed COVID-19 infections, reported illnesses have ranged from people not being sick at all, being mildly sick to people being severely ill and dying.

 Commonly reported symptoms:

 Less common symptoms include: